 Today bongs can take on many shapes and sizes, but the most common versions are hand-blown from glass by artists who blend science and art, creating masterpieces that are both beautiful and functional.
 This wasn’t always the case, though.
 Throughout its evolution the bong has also been made from materials including hand-carved wood, bamboo, ceramics, and even plastic.
 Many appreciate the MacGyver-like ability to fashion just about anything into a bong, from Coke bottles to watermelons and everything in between.

-Anatomy of a Bong
+Anatomy of the Different Bong Parts

 The anatomy of a standard bong can be broken down into five basic parts: